AqlaSolutions/AqlaSerializer/README.md

 <b>Will it be compatible with Protobuf-net? </b>

 It will accept Protobuf-net attributes but its binary format will not be compatible with Google Protocol Buffers.

+<b>Current stage</b>
+Now it's the same protobuf-net but with fixes and improvement on reference tracking.

+Everything is subject to change.
+Don't rely on API.